raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 WHile higely important theoretically, the most practical application for the Y Combinator usually given is when we want to decorate a recursive function, such as when memoizing it.
 That idea has been mentioned a number of times independently.

-Another interesting application is given in Ruby, for [implementing autovivication in Ruby hashes].
+Another interesting application is given in Ruby, for [implementing autovivification in Ruby hashes].

-[implementing autovivication in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml
+[implementing autovivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml

 For a couple of reasons, it's unlikely to be generally useful in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
 That, and it's a great hack!